RIAEvangelist/node-phidget-API/docs/RFID.md

 ##Data

 The Phidget RFID object includes the listed below data.
 JSON.stringify can be used to list the entirety of it or can be individually selected using the keys as follows:

+##Getting Started

+Initializing [Phidgets RFID Devices](http://www.phidgets.com/products.php?category=14) can be very easy, here is a basic example to help you get started.